acy925/CS598DLH_Project/README.md

 The source code is from https://github.com/Accountable-Machine-Intelligence/ConCare.

-For running the ConCare model,  I run it on the Google Colab.
+For running the ConCare model,  run the `concare_notebook.ipynb` on the Google Colab.